Bearhawk 5: Development

-The design was initiated at the request of a friend of Bob Barrows, who was looking for a Barrows Bearhawk, but with greater capacity.
+The design was initiated at the request of a friend of Bob Barrows, who was looking for a Bearhawk 4-Place, but with greater capacity.
 Barrows completed the drawings and the builder started construction of the design, until health issues caused him to abandon the project.
 A year later, Mark Goldberg, president of Avipro/Bearhawk Aircraft, described the incomplete project to Collin Campbell of Bolivar, Missouri, who was looking for a new building project, after having built several Bearhawk designs in the past.
 Campbell agreed to complete the prototype and it first flew on 3 May 2020.
 By 21 May 2020 the prototype had completed five hours of test flying.

 Design

-Based on the Barrows Bearhawk, the new design is 2 in wider, with a cabin 14 in longer and an overall length 24 in longer.
+Based on the Bearhawk 4-Place Model B, the new design is 2 in wider, with a cabin 14 in longer and an overall length 24 in longer.
 The stretched cabin permits the installation of a fifth and sixth seat or additional baggage.